Deer horn

-In addition to the Georgia and Wisconsin studies, a study by the Ohio State Police Department indicated the whistles are ineffective.
+In addition to the Georgia and Wisconsin studies, a status report in 1993 by the Insurance Institute for Highway Safety found the Ohio State Police did not experience a deer-vehicle collision reduction after installing deer whistles on their fleet of patrol vehicles.

 The Department of Zoology at the University of Melbourne did independent testing, funded by the Royal Automobile Club of Victoria, New South Wales Road Traffic Authority, National Roads and Motorists’ Association Limited, and Transport South Australia.
 They bought one Shu Roo and tested it on a sedan, a 4x4, an 18-seat bus, and a cargo truck.
 The Shu Roo could be heard by their test equipment above the sound of wind and vehicle engines at up to 30 meters.
 Wind on test days ranged from 0 to 57 kph.
 They also compared road collisions among fleet vehicles with and without Shu Roos, especially targeting bus and truck companies.
 They used pre-existing installations of Shu Roos at the participating companies, not random assignment.
 Vehicles averaged one collision with a kangaroo per 50000 km, the same value with and without Shu Roos.
 They excluded two vehicles with Shu Roos which hit 39 and 25 kangaroos respectively, each in one night.
 The collisions of non-Shu Roo vehicles were concentrated in fewer vehicles than the collisions of Shu Roo vehicles, which may reflect routes or drivers.
 Fleet managers reported some Shu Roos did not stay on.
 It was hard to recruit professional drivers willing to report their mileage to the survey.
 An alternative in future studies would be to enlist a car hire company, since they already track mileage, could randomly assign devices to cars, and benefit from accurate results.